QuTech-Delft/OpenQL/docs/compiler_passes.rst

 - Writing a report out to a file containing a summary of the IR;
 	e.g. the number of kernels,
-	the numer of one-qubit, two-qubit and more-qubit gates, which qubits were uses and which not, the wall clock time that compilation took until this point, etc.
+	the numer of one-qubit, two-qubit and more-qubit gates, which qubits were used and which not, the wall clock time that compilation took until this point, etc.
 	This facility is not available yet; it is in the OpenQL mapper branch.